4.4 Switch Expressions and Pattern Matching (Java 14+)

 dayName = "Monday";

-break; // Forgetting this causes fall-through to the next case!
+break; // forgetting this causes execution to fall into the next case!

 case 2: